jdittrich/userNeedResearchBook/text/03_dataGathering.md

 <!-- TODO -->
 ![A sheet of paper with notes that I annotated after the research session.
 I rewrote a word that was barely readable (“WASHED”) and added the context information that the person cooking was unsure if they could prepare the lentils quick enough before the onions were done.](images/03_dataGathering_correctNotes.png){#correctingWritingNotes alt="a crop of a sheet of paper with notes that I annotated after the research session.
 I rewrote a word that was barely readable (“WASHED”) and added the context information that the person cooking was unsure if they could prepare the lentils quick enough before the onions were done."}

 Using different colors is useful for another type of complement: Ideas or remarks in connection to your notes.
 When I go through the notes, I often have some ideas for a design or a question that I would like to explore in a future interview.
-I write them down in a third color or I prefix the note with “IDEA:” or “QUESTION” to prevent myself from mixing my ideas with empirical data.
+I write them down in a third color, or I prefix the note with “IDEA:” or “QUESTION” to prevent myself from mixing my ideas with empirical data.

 ### Transcribe notes